Borgerr/0xDEADCAFE/README.md

 ## Work in Progress

-You can see the current progress on a blog on [my website](<https://borgerr.github.io).
+You can see the current progress on a blog on [my website](<https://borgerr.github.io/blog/index.html>).
+Although this README has big goals, for now it's really just a toy OS.
+Only time will tell whether or not this has any potential- but for me, it's easier to work on something when there's a goal.

 ## Goals